 Select Allow automatic snapshots.

-For each snapshot schedule (Hourly, Daily, Weekly, or Monthly), specify the number of snapshots to keep and how often the system should create a snapshot.
-For example, every five minutes for Hourly, or every four hours for Daily.
+For each snapshot schedule (Hourly, Daily, Weekly, or Monthly), specify the number of snapshots to keep and the time during each period to take the snapshot.

 Delete a snapshot